|

 books were written by

-some of the most sensual people in history—assuming that they
+some of the most sensual people in history — assuming that the books

 are any